Samsung Galaxy Buds 2 review: The new default

 The mediocre microphones extend to voice calls, too.
 Again, taking phone calls on the Buds 2 is significantly better than on the original Galaxy Buds or Buds+, but by reducing the quality of the microphones compared to the Galaxy Buds Pro, the Buds 2 come across as digital and a little tinny, especially when there's background noise like in the supplied clip.

-The tl;dr here is that if music and podcast listening is going to be your primary use case for the Buds 2, they're a 4.8/5.
-On the other hand, if you're going to be taking a lot of calls or using the ambient mode — basically anything having to do with the microphones — they're closer to a 3.8/5.
+The tl;dr here is that if music and podcast listening is your primary use case for the Buds 2, they're a 4.8/5.
+On the other hand, if you're taking a lot of calls or using the ambient mode — basically anything having to do with the microphones — they're closer to a 3.8/5.

 Samsung Galaxy Buds 2: Battery and other quirks

-Note: This article was originally published in August 2021.
-It was updated in December 2021 with the following changes.